 It’s like preparing yourself for a vacation trip.
 You are checking out your destination, booking the hotel and so on.
 Thanks to that you’re not going to miss the biggest attraction just because it’s somewhere around the corner.
-You google that attractions, checking where they are and plan your trip accordingly.
+You google those attractions, checking where they are, and plan your trip accordingly.
 You don’t want to go to Athens, Greece and miss the Acropolis, do you?

 Can you already see how much defining your life philosophy can help you?

 How can life philosophy help you?